-- identify, assess, document, manage and regularly review risks to clients, workers and the Community Nursing provider - prevent, control, minimise or eliminate identified risks.
+- identify, collect and analyse data, document, manage and regularly review risks to clients, workers and the Community Nursing provider - prevent, control, minimise or eliminate identified risks.

 Incident management including how to:

 - record, investigate, respond to and manage incidents and near misses that occur in connection with the delivery of care and services - reduce or prevent incidents from recurring, including the use of open disclosure.